anayak7/JCalculator/README.md

 # JCalculator

-This is a calculator that can perfrom simple mathematical functions such as add, subtract, multiplication, and division.
+This is a calculator that performs simple mathematical functions such as add, subtract, multiplication, and division.
 It can also work with numbers of different signs (positive and negative)!

 This is coded in Java and uses Java Swing for the GUI aspect of the calculator.